Parent and Family FAQs and Useful Information

 When are there breaks in the academic year and what can students do during these breaks?

 The Academic Calendar lists the dates of all seasonal breaks.
 Students may stay on campus during fall break, Thanksgiving break, and spring break.
-However, dorms are closed and students must leave campus during winter break, which is from December 20, 2014 to January 17, 2015.
+However, residence halls are closed and students must leave campus during winter break.

 What shared ride opportunities or public transportation methods exist for students without cars?

 Students can rent vans for HMC business (student clubs and organizations, academic requirements, or medical appointments) from the Facilities and Maintenance office.
 Vans are not for use for strictly personal reasons.
 Reservations can be made through the Event Management System (EMS) or directly through the Facilities & Maintenance (F&M) office [tel]909.621.8226 [/tel].